aselee/react-giphy/README.md

 Redux-promise, a library that allows you to add a middle ware function to the store, and if it receives a promise as a paylod from an action, it will dispatch the resolved value of that promise.

+Redux-thunk, able to control over redux's dispatch() method, which is responsible for sending every fired action to all of our reducers.
+This allows it to call actions from within action creators in an asynchronous way.

 SuperAgent is a small progressive client-side and Node.js HTTP request library, sporting many high-level HTTP client features.